junxit/us-congress-bills-115/derived/amendments.md

 ### 6 U.S.C. § 240

-> in the matter preceding subparagraph (A), by striking “the Secretary shall consider” and inserting “the Secretary shall apply risk-based criteria that takes into consideration”; and
+> in the matter preceding subparagraph (A), by striking “the Secretary shall consider” and inserting “the Secretary shall apply risk-based criteria that takes into consideration”;

 | | |
 |---|---|